Beware: Essential Oils can be very Harmful to Your Pets!

 For dogs, essential oils can be used in a variety of ways, from bathing to calming the nerves through diffusion.
 Some points to remember:

 * Dogs cannot tell you what is or is not working.
 As such, you must closely watch their reactions.
-Excessive scratching, sniffing, nervousness or whining are all signs to watch for.
+Excessive scratching, sniffing, nervousness or whining are signs to watch for.

 * Giving essential oils internally is not generally recommended.